dollyagarwal/sustiAI/README.md

 ### 2. BlueSky Corp (company_id = 1)
 **Query:** Compare emissions per attendee across all events for BlueSky Corp, grouped by category and scope.

+Disclaimer: The data used in this codebase is mocked for demo purposes.
+The mock data was generated using LLM.

 **Generated Report:**
 [View Full Report](reports/bluesky-report.html)